 The album can rock out with songs such as my personal favorite “The Overthrow” which doesn’t speak too fondly of today’s leaders and Will takes on the slimiest of people in “Con Man Blues” filled with some dirty, blues guitar.
 With “The Curse”, I’m taken back to his early days with albums like ‘Blackbird on a Lonely Wire’ with a little more catchy groove and chorus.
 I mentioned Petty earlier, I feel his influence all over “That’s How You Lose Her”, it is splendid.

-His Country flare is on full display on a more traditional country song that talks about the small town problem with people moving out in “Even the River Runs Out of This Town” (love that title).
+His Country flare is on full display on a more traditional country song that sees Will longing for the girl that got away in “Even the River Runs Out of This Town” (love that title).
 Then if you want something to take you in a whole other direction, check out “My Worst” which is more of a rock ballad with a killer guitar solo, sorry 2 solos.
 If “The Overthrow” is my favorite, this is right on its heels.

 The most earnest album I have heard in years, Will Hoge delivers another masterpiece in an already stellar catalog.
 If you haven’t caught wind of him, you are missing out.
 Go grab this and give it a spin.
 It is a 5.0 out of 5.0 Stars and this could wind up as my top album of the year.